Take a Culinary Road Trip This Fall

 Big Sur Salts (Big Sur)

 Everyone loves to flock to Big Sur’s rugged coastline to catch its mesmerizing views, but how about a taste of that salty sea?
 Big Sur Salts hand-harvests straight from the coastline to produce its culinary craft salts.
-An added bonus is that the money used from purchased products goes to organizations that are helping to defend and preserve Big Sur.
+An added bonus is that the money from purchased products supports organizations that help defend and preserve Big Sur.
 Big Sur Salts can be found at multiple restaurants and retail locations throughout the county.

 Dutch Door Donuts (Carmel-by-the-Sea)